lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpad-find-replace.png

 To change what font you want select :menuselection:`Options --> Font` to change your font sizes.
 To change each font on the on the font level.
 To change the size type the size you or select it from the :guilabel:`Size` drop down menu.
 To select a font style simply use the :guilabel:`Font style` menu of italic or oblique.
 To add an underlined font check the :guilabel:`Underline` checkbox.
 To view a sample of your font :guilabel:`Sample` and will preview your text.
-The input a number of spaces equal to a tab press :kbd:`Control +Tab`.
+To input a number of spaces equal to a tab press :kbd:`Control +Tab`.
 To see what the font looks like look  in the box under :guilabel:`Sample`.

 .. image:: featherpad-font.png